BLOG |

 data-silos_infoverity

-Different departments.
-Different tools.
-Different data sets.
+Different departments, tools, and data sets.
 The result is data silos.

 Data silos emerge when one team collects data sets that others can’t access or analyze when needed.
-It thereby creates barriers to an organization’s understanding of its business activities and performance, which could eventually mire collaboration, communication, and strategic planning.
+Therefore, it creates barriers to an organization’s understanding of its business activities and performance, which could eventually mire collaboration, communication, and strategic planning.

 As businesses introduce new technology to their systems, data silos are more likely to arise.
 More than 40% of surveyed organizations have struggled with this.
 The persistence of data silos has impeded their efforts to become data-driven.